 1. Heat your oven to 200°C/Fan 180°C/Gas 6.
 Scrub the potatoes and cut into chips the thickness of an index finger.
 Scatter the chips onto a large baking tray and pour over 1 tbsp olive oil.
 Season with a generous pinch of salt and pepper and toss to coat.
 Slide the chips into the oven and roast for 35-40 mins, turning halfway, till golden and crispy.

-2. While the chips cook, peel and coarsely grate the beetroot (beetroot likes to turn everything purple, so grate them onto a plate or a board you can wash up straight away.
-Protect your fingers with gloves and your clothes with an apron).
+2. While the chips cook, peel and coarsely grate the beetroot (beetroot stains, so grate it onto a plate or a board you can wash up straight away).
 Coarsely grate the halloumi.
 Drain and rinse the lentils.
-Pluck the mint leaves from their stems.
-Grate the zest from your orange.
+Pick the mint leaves.
+Grate the zest from the orange.
 Scoop them all into a food processor (no food processor?
 See our tip below).

 3. Pop a large, dry frying pan on a medium heat and tip in the cumin seeds.
 Toast for 2 mins, shaking the pan occasionally, till the seeds smell aromatic and nutty.
 Add the cumin seeds to the food processor.

 4. Blitz the beetroot mix for a few mins till it starts to come together.
 Tip into a bowl.
 Stir the flour through the with a small pinch of salt and pepper.

 5. Scoop the mix into 6 balls and squeeze firmly, then flatten slightly, to make burger-shaped patties.
 Set aside for a few mins while you make the crème fraîche sauce.